How to Build a Minimum Viable Product (MVP) Quickly & Efficiently

 Start Developing Your MVP:

+With your prototype in hand, you’re prepared to dive into the MVP development phase.
 Whether you decide to construct in-residence, hire freelancers, or use no-code platforms like Bubble, the purpose is to create a running model of your product with minimal capabilities.

 Remember, your MVP doesn’t need to be perfect.
 It simply wishes to be purposeful enough to clear up the middle problem you’ve recognized.